Leeds United F.C.: 1974–1988: Post-Revie and relegation

-1988–1996: Howard Wilkinson era
+1988–2002: Wilkinson, Graham and O'Leary

-In October 1988, with the team 21st in the Second Division, Bremner was fired to make way for Howard Wilkinson.
+In October 1988, with Leeds United 21st in the Second Division, Bremner was dismissed to make way for Howard Wilkinson.
 Leeds avoided relegation that season, and in March 1989 signed Gordon Strachan from Manchester United for £300,000.
 The Scottish midfielder was named captain, and helped Leeds win the Second Division in 1989–90 and gain promotion back to the First Division.
 Leeds finished fourth in 1990–91, and in the 1991–92 season they became champions of England for the third time.
 During the close season Leeds were founder members of the new Premier League, which became the top division of English football.
 However, the 1992–93 season saw Leeds exiting the Champions League in the early stages, and eventually finishing 17th in the league (having won no away matches in the league), narrowly avoiding relegation.
-Wilkinson's Leeds were unable to provide any consistent challenge for honours, and his position was not helped by a poor display in the 1996 League Cup final which Leeds lost to Aston Villa.
-Leeds could only finish 13th in 1995–96, and after a 4–0 home defeat by Manchester United early in 1996–97, Wilkinson had his contract terminated.
+Wilkinson's Leeds were unable to provide any consistent challenge for honours, and his position was not helped by a poor display in the 1996 League Cup final losing to Aston Villa.
+Leeds United could only finish thirteenth in 1995–96, and after a 4–0 home defeat by Manchester United early in 1996–97, Wilkinson had his contract terminated.
 One of the legacies of Wilkinson and youth coach Paul Hart was the development of Leeds United's youth academy, which has produced numerous talented footballers over the years.

-1997–2001: Graham and O'Leary

-Leeds appointed George Graham as Wilkinson's successor.
+Leeds United appointed George Graham as Wilkinson's successor.
 This appointment was controversial as Graham had previously received a one-year ban from The Football Association for receiving illegal payments from a football agent.
 Graham made some astute purchases and also helped blood youngsters from Leeds' youth cup winning side.
 By the end of the 1997–98 season, Leeds had qualified for the following season's UEFA Cup.
 In October 1998, Graham left to become manager of Tottenham Hotspur, and Leeds opted to replace him with assistant manager David O'Leary.

 Under O'Leary and assistant Eddie Gray, Leeds never finished outside the top five in the Premier League, and secured qualification for both the UEFA Cup and the UEFA Champions League, enjoying cup runs to the semi-finals of both competitions.
 However, during the same period, the team's image was tarnished when players Jonathan Woodgate and Lee Bowyer were involved in an incident that left an Asian student in hospital with severe injuries.
 The resulting court case took nearly two years to resolve; Bowyer was cleared, but Woodgate convicted of affray and sentenced to community service.
 Additionally, in the UEFA Cup semi-final against Galatasaray in Istanbul, two Leeds fans were stabbed to death before the game.